 7/12 but we want to scale it up to a larger, equivalent ratio with a denominator of

-96. To do this we set up two equivalent proportions and solve for the missing part.
-The process to solve the proportion is as follows:
+96. To do this, we set up two equivalent proportions and solve for the missing part.
+The process of solving the proportion is as follows:

 - Set up both fractions, labeling the missing part with any variable of your choice.

 - Put an equal sign between the two ratios.
-Note that ratio and proportion are the same thing.
+Note that ratio and proportion are the same things.

-- Isolate the variable by using cross multiplication, which is multiply the denominator of one proportion by the numerator of the other and vice versa.
+- Isolate the variable by using cross multiplication, which is multiplying the denominator of one proportion by the numerator of the other and vice versa.